Complaint Handling Code 2024 FAQs

 -

-Is there a time limit for the complainant escalating their complaint to stage 2?
+Is there a time limit for a resident to escalate their complaint to stage 2?
 For example: 20 working days to escalate.

 The Code does not stipulate a timeframe for residents to escalate their complaint.

-If the landlord wishes to impose a time limit on this, it must ensure that:
+If the landlord wishes to implement a time limit, it must ensure that:

-- this is clearly detailed within its complaints policy
+- this is clearly detailed its complaints policy.

-- any time limit for a resident to respond or escalate should be fair, reasonable and proportionate - this should also allow for residents who may adopt a ‘wait and see’ approach to see whether the actions proposed in the stage one response resolve the complaint
+- any time limit for a resident to escalate should be fair, reasonable and proportionate - this should also allow for residents who may adopt a ‘wait and see’ approach to see whether the actions proposed in the stage 1 response resolve the complaint.

 Complaint handling stages